Country code TLD lookup

 Tips and notes

-- A ccTLD is two letters; longer suffixes like
+- A ccTLD is exactly two letters; longer suffixes like

-.euextension is included as a special supranational case for the European Union, even though it is not a single country.
+.euextension is included as a special supranational case even though it is not a single country. - For domain strategy, a nationally targeted ccTLD can signal local relevance to both users and search engines in that country.